biboyd/SALSA/docs/source/annotated_example.rst

 .. image:: /_static/example_multiplot.png

-The grey regions on the middle two plots indicate the absorbers that the ice method finds.
+The grey regions on the middle two plots indicate the absorbers that the SPICE method finds.
 The three highest column densities are marked and displayed in a legend.
-In the last plot, the solid lines indicate the "raw" spectra while the dotted lines show the absorption lines that spectacle fit (only the three largest lines are plotted with their column densities recorded in a legend).
+In the last plot, the solid lines indicate the "raw" spectra while the dotted lines show the absorption lines that Spectacle fit (only the three largest lines are plotted with their column densities recorded in a legend).

-The total column density along the lightray, the total found via the Ice method and the total found by spectacle is recorded in a legend in the spectra plot.
+The total column density along the lightray, the total found via the SPICE method and the total found by Spectacle is recorded in a legend in the spectra plot.

-You can see there is a discrepancy between the ice and spectacle method.
-Due to the changing velocity profile, the Ice method extracts two absorbers.
+You can see there is a discrepancy between the SPICE and Spectacle method.
+Due to the changing velocity profile, the SPICE method extracts two absorbers.
 Spectacle only fits one absorber because the larger absorber drowns out the smaller one.